Sentinels (esports): Former divisions

-For Phoenix1's inaugural season, the team signed top laner Derek "zig" Shao, jungler Rami "Inori" Charagh, Sang-ook "Ryu" Yoo, bot laner Dong-hyeon "Arrow" No, and support Adrian "Adrian" Ma.

 Fortnite

-In July 2018, Sentinels began their Fortnite division after signing the players of North American team TT.
+In July 2018, Sentinels began their Fortnite division after signing the players of the North American team TT.
 Included in the signings were Owen "Animal" Wright, Jaden "rieo" Leis, Mike "mikeqt" DeMarco, and Cayden "Carose" Bradford.
 In March 2019, Sentinels signed Kyle "Bugha" Giersdorf.
-On December 29, 2022, Sentinels announced their exit from competitive Fortnite.
+On December 29, 2022, Sentinels announced their exit from competitive Fortnite after Bugha had won the Fortnite 2019 World Cup and FNCS Grand Championships in Chapter 2 Season 8, Grand Royale, and Chapter 3 Season 1 as a part of the organization.